mar1nho/mar1nho/README.md

 🎓 Computer Science student at **Universidade São Judas Tadeu** 2/8.
 💻 Passionate about **Java**, **Python** and technology, with a strong interest in software development and data science.
 🎮 Gamer in my free time and always looking for new challenges.
-📊 Currently working in the **administrative sector**, but eager to transition into the **tech industry**.
+📊 Currently working in the **financial billing and data sector**.
-🔍 Looking to apply my **5 years of administrative experience** and **advanced English skills** in the technology field.
+🔍 Looking to apply my **6 years of administrative billing experience** and **advanced English skills** in the technology field.
-📍 25 years old, currently residing in Brazil.
+📍 25 years old, currently residing in BraSil.

-🚀 **Actively seeking my first opportunity in the Tech Industry!**
 ##

 ### ⚒ Skills